taikedz-mt/babelfish/README.md

 ## Requirements

-The server requires `lua-json` and `lua-sec` to be installed, as well as potentially adding the mod to the trusted mods for security purposes.
+The server requires `lua-json` to be installed, as well as adding the mod to the trusted mods for security purposes.
 For example when adding both `babelfish` and `irc` as trusted mods:

 	secure.trusted_mods = irc,babelfish

 On Ubuntu/Debian, Minetest does not pick up on packages in `/usr/local/lib` ; instead you need to install luarocks and then use that

 	apt-get install luarocks gcc
-	luarocks install luasec
 	luarocks install luajson
 	apt-get remove gcc

 # Configuration

-(Required) Add your API key to `minetest.conf` under `babelfish.key`
+(*Required*) Add your API key to `minetest.conf` under `babelfish.key`

 	babelfish.key = <your key>

-(Optional) Add an engine name (bing, google, etc) to minetest conf under `babelfish.engine`.
+(*Optional*) Add an engine name (bing, google, etc) to minetest conf under `babelfish.engine`.
 The default is `yandex`.
 Other engines would need to be developed.

 	babelfish.engine = yandex

-(Optional) You can display a friendly message to users who join by setting
+(*Optional*) You can display a friendly message to users who join by setting

 	babelfish.helponjoin = true